vlkale/OpenMP-tutorial/offload-101/README.md

  jsrun -n 1 -a 1 -c 1 -g 1 ./03_map
  module load cuda
  jsrun -n 1 -a 1 -c 1 -g 1 nvprof --print-gpu-trace ./03_map
- # do we need tofrom? try other mappings

  # slightly more complicated. we have multiple arrays, and
  # want to call daxpy on them. like good programmers, we